aurelia/aurelia/docs/user-docs/router-lite/router-hooks.md

 {% hint style="info" %}
 The example we are going to build in this section is just a toy example.
-For your production code, perform due diligence to evaluate the security threats possible.
+For your production code, perform due diligence to evaluate the potential security threats.
 {% endhint %}

 For this example, we will create two lifecycle hooks; one for authentication and another is for authorization.
 However, before directly dive into that, let us briefly visit, how the routes are configured.

+{% code title="my-app.ts" %}
 ```typescript
 import { route } from '@aurelia/router-lite';
 import { Home } from './home';